automl/arlbench/examples/Readme.md

 3. Running a reactive schedule based on the gradient history

 We use 'hydra' as a command line interface for these experiments, you'll find the corresponding configurations (including some variations on the algorithms and environments) in the 'configs' directory.
-The "hypersweeper_tuning" and "schedules" notebooks can help you run these examples and inspect their results.
+The "hypersweeper_tuning" and "schedules" notebooks can help you run these examples and inspect their results in an interactive way.

 ## 1. Black-Box HPO